If there is one thing that is admirable in the Miss Universe pageant is that no one goes back home without anything.

 UPDATE (May 19, 2019) – according to a source close to a former Miss Universe winner, the prize money of the pageant is split into a monthly salary.
 At the end of her reign, depending on the number of endorsements and public appearances that the Miss Universe winner is able to bring into the organization, gets a bonus.
 Hence the more money the MUOrg makes out of the winner, the bigger her bonus is at the end of her reign.
 Which means having more endorsement deals a reigning winner gets throughout her reign, the bigger the cheque she gets from the Miss Universe organization.
 It is also rumored that a recent American winner’s bonus was one zero short to that of a recent Filipina winner’s bonus by the end of their respective reigns…

-It is reported (in a Spanish news media outlet) that the Miss Universe winner gets to go home with a salary approximately US$ 250,000 in a year (including sponsor perks).
+It is reported (in a Spanish news media outlet) that the Miss Universe winner gets to go home with a total prize approximately US$ 250,000 in a year (including sponsor perks).
+In the 90’s the Miss Universe salary is said to be at U$ 40,000.
 But one thing that most people don’t see are the prizes of the runners up down to the semi-finalists.
 Unverified insider claims that the first runner up gets a cash prize of US$ 3,000, the 2nd runner up gets US$2,000.
 The rest of the finalist and semi-finalist get US$1,000 and US$500 cash respectively.
 Special awardees also get a cash prize of US$1,000 each.
 Let’s not forget to mention that all the candidates get to bring home their Sherri Hill opening dresses, their Yamamay swimsuits plus gift bags from sponsors Chi & Biosilk, Chinese Laundry, OPI and other hair & make up sponsors.

 With that in mind, we can say that the Miss Universe pageant loves its candidates that it won’t allow them to leave empty-handed.